Irish whiskey: Reform and expansion

-In 1823, the authorities, acknowledging the problems with the licensing system, cut the duties by half, and published an Excise Act which significantly reformed the existing legislation, making legal distillation much more attractive.
+In 1823, the authorities, acknowledging the problems with the licensing system, cut the duties by half, and introduced the Excise Act 1823 (4 Geo.
+4. c.
+94) which significantly reformed the existing legislation, making legal distillation much more attractive.
 In particular, the reforms removed the need for distillers to rush production in order to produce as much (or more) whiskey than duties would be paid on, leading to improvements in fuel efficiency and product quality, as distillers could operate the stills at a more appropriate pace.
 In addition, restrictions on the type and capacity of stills used were removed, granting distillers more freedom to tailor their equipment.
 Another significant reform was a change to how duty was paid.
 Previously, duty was charged monthly, based on still output, meaning that distilleries paid tax on whiskey before it was sold.
 However, under the reforms, duty was to be paid only when the whiskey was actually sold, making its storage in bond more attractive, as less of the distillery's working capital would be tied up in already-taxed stock.

 Together, these reforms greatly improved the distilling landscape, leading to a drop in illicit whiskey production and a boom in investment in legal distilleries.
 In 1821, two years before the reforms, there were 32 licensed distilleries in Ireland.
 Just four years later (in 1827), this number had risen to 82, and reached 93 by 1835, a 19th-century peak.
 The increased attractiveness of legal distillation is evident in the scale of the equipment used.
-Prior to the Excise Act of 1823, the largest pot still in Ireland had a capacity of just 750 gallons.
-By 1825, however, the Midleton Distillery operated a 31,618-gallon pot still, which remains the largest ever built;Note: the largest pot still in operation in the world (as of 2014), located next door in the New Midleton Distillery, are roughly half this size, at 16,498 gallons (75,000 litres).
+Prior to the Excise Act 1823, the largest pot still in Ireland had a capacity of just 750 gallons.
+By 1825, however, the Old Midleton Distillery operated a 31,618-gallon pot still, which remains the largest ever built; Note: the largest pot still in operation in the world (as of 2014), located next door in the New Midleton Distillery, are roughly half this size, at 16,498 gallons (75,000 litres).

 Domestic demand was reduced somewhat in the mid-1800s, due to the Temperance movement of the 1830s, and the Great Famine of the 1840s (during which a million Irish died and a million Irish emigrated).
-Between 1823 and 1900, however, whiskey output in Ireland still increased fourfold, and with access to the overseas markets provided by the British Empire, Irish whiskey became the most popular spirit in the World.
+Between 1823 and 1900, however, whiskey output in Ireland still increased fourfold, and with access to the overseas markets provided by the British Empire, Irish whiskey became the most popular spirit in the world.
 "Dublin whiskey" was particularly well regarded.